It seems you are offline. Please check your connection and try again.

 Keep the +34 as shown when a service asks for the full international format.
 If it has a separate country field, just match the country there.

-No. These lines are temporary and rotate, so do not build anything on one.
+No. These numbers are temporary and rotate, so do not build anything on one.
 Use it for the code you need now and move on.

 Will it work for Spanish sites like Wallapop?

 Often yes.
-Local platforms such as Wallapop or Vinted tend to accept a public line, though it depends who used it before you.
+Local platforms such as Wallapop or Vinted tend to accept a public number, though it depends who used it before you.

-Is my privacy safe with a paid line?
+Is my privacy safe with a paid number?

-A private line is yours alone, so the code stays out of public view.
+A private number is yours alone, so the code stays out of public view.
 It keeps your real phone off the service and protects your personal data.

 Can it receive a phone call too?